honeyhiveai/logger/sdk/javascript/README.md

 // Update an event with additional data await update({
     eventId: eventId, // Can also pass sessionId to update a session
+    apiKey: "your-api-key",
     feedback: { rating: 5 },
     metrics: { latency: 100 }
 });
 ```

+Make sure to set `serverUrl` correctly if you are on a dedicated or on-prem deployment.

 ## API Reference